 CRM-using schools are generally satisfied with their current systems, with 44% reporting that they “love it” vs. 8% saying, “It’s better than nothing.”
 In the middle, 48% responded, “It's OK.
 I'd consider an alternative.”

-If you’re a current Salesforce user, consider checking out Formstack’s Salesforce app to seamlessly build Salesforce forms and surveys in minutes.
+If you're a current Salesforce user, consider checking out Formstack's Salesforce apptext messaging to seamlessly build Salesforce forms and surveys in minutes.

 Communicating directly with prospective students through a medium they’re largely unlikely to ignore holds a lot of appeal.
 Enter text-messaging platforms.

-Compared to CRM solutions, texting software is newer, and correspondly has lower adoption rates and measurable impacts among surveyed schools.
+Compared to CRM solutions, texting software is newer, and corresponding has lower adoption rates and measurable impacts among surveyed schools.

 Only 42% of surveyed schools have adopted a text-messaging platform, and of those, 59% have been using their systems less than two years.